Phil Hardy (footballer): Club career

 He posted 39 appearances in 1997–98, picking up seven yellow cards.
 Wrexham became the inaugural winners of the FAW Premier Cup in 1998, beating Cardiff City 2–1 at the Racecourse Ground.
-He played 42 games in 1998–99, and at the end of the season Wrexham played in the 1999 FAW Premier Cup Final, losing out 2–1 to Barry Town.
+He played 42 games in 1998–99, and at the end of the season Wrexham played in the 1999 FAW Premier Cup final, losing out 2–1 to Barry Town.
 He played 45 games in 1999–2000, and Wrexham won the FAW Premier Cup for a third time in 2000, following a 2–0 victory over Cardiff City.
-Over the course of the campaign he was sent off against Luton Town and Bristol Rovers, and scored his first league goal with a penalty in a 1–0 win over Colchester United on 24 April.
+Throughout the campaign, he was sent off against Luton Town and Bristol Rovers, and scored his first league goal with a penalty in a 1–0 win over Colchester United on 24 April.

-He made just fourteen appearances in 2000–01, as Wrexham reached the FAW Premier Cup final for a fourth time in 2001, and beat Swansea City 2–0 at Vetch Field.
+He made just 14 appearances in 2000–01, as Wrexham reached the FAW Premier Cup final for a fourth time in 2001, and beat Swansea City 2–0 at Vetch Field.
 He departed the club at the end of the campaign.
 Despite being granted a testimonial match for serving the club for more than ten years and playing over 450 games (in all competitions), financial problems from the 2001 season onwards meant that he never received the game.

-In June 2001 he signed with Brian Horton's Port Vale.
+In June 2001, he signed with Brian Horton's Port Vale.
 He scored on his league debut for the "Valiants" on 25 August, helping Vale to beat Peterborough United 4–1 at Vale Park.
-However, he was out of the first team picture by October, and was transfer listed in November.
+However, he was out of the first-team picture by October.
+He was transfer listed in November.
 Chester City expressed interest in signing him on loan the following month.
 He joined Luton Town on trial in January 2002, but manager Joe Kinnear decided that Hardy was too small for the Third Division.
 With ten appearances to his name in 2001–02, he left Vale in April 2002.
 In November that year had a trial with Mansfield Town.
-However the 29-year-old failed to find a contract at another Football League club, and announced his retirement.
+However, the 29-year-old failed to find a contract at another Football League club, and announced his retirement.